KristenSantos/2-2-dom-exemplar-Kristen-Santos/README.md

 ## Questions

 ### Question 1: getMainHeadingText - modify.js (READ)

+For these first two functions, make sure that your `modify.html` file is open in the browser.
+Then, inspect the page and look at the **Console** tab.
+There, you should see the console log output of your first two functions

 In the function `getMainHeadingText`, use the `querySelector` to grab the `H1` by it's `id`.
 Then, console.log the text of the element.

 **Helpful Resources**: